jansturm92/btcminer-mcu/README.md

 ##### MCU MINER
 In general any MCU or development board can be used as a mining device, as long as it supports basic I/O. Additionally, the firmware needs a corresponding mining device class in the miner software that implements the interface `MiningDevice` (see [mining_device.py](/mining-software/mining_device.py)).
-At its core, the MCU receives work from the mining software over some I/O interface and will try to find a valid nonce as long as no new data is received or the full 32 bit range of the nonce is depleted.
+At its core, the MCU receives work from the mining software over some I/O interface via an interrupt and will try to find a valid nonce as long as no new data is received or the full 32 bit range of the nonce is depleted.
 On success it will send back the nonce to the mining software.

 ## Setup